-Prerequisite: Completion of Integrated Science 9 and Biology, and completion or concurrent enrollment in Algebra 2 or 2A May be taken by sophomores with teacher approval.
+Grade: 11-12 May be taken by sophomores with teacher approval.
+Prerequisite: Completion of Integrated Science 9 and Biology, and completion or concurrent enrollment in Integrated Math 3.

 The student will study general concepts of physics including mechanics, waves and sound, light, electricity and magnetism, heat and molecular theory.
 The class is laboratory oriented and students will measure many physical phenomena.
 Recommended science class for college-bound juniors and seniors.